 It’s a place for you to connect with Her, and invite Her into your heart and home.
 It’s a way to celebrate your femininity or your feminine nature.
 It’s a way to know yourself as the Divine Feminine.

 I know you’ll be drawn to what speaks to you here.
 And I would love to hear from you.
 I’d love for this blog to be a place where you can connect with me and others to share your experiences and reflections.

-I’d love for it to be a space where you can sit down, kick off your shoes, curl up on my couch, and talk.
+I’d love for it to be a space where you can sit down, kick off your shoes, curl up with your favorite beverage, and talk.